jotego/jtpremium/README.md

 Downloader development by theypsilon (get him a [Ko-fi](https://ko-fi.com/theypsilon))

-# Download
+## Download

 You may download all of them at once as a zip through the [following link](https://github.com/jotego/jtcores_mister/archive/refs/heads/main.zip).
 Once you have them, place them as-is in your [properly initialised SD card](https://github.com/MiSTer-devel/mr-fusion), and everything should work out of the box.

 The source code for these files is kept in independent repositories [here](https://github.com/jotego).

-## MiSTer Downloader section
+### MiSTer Downloader Configuration

-The [Downloader](https://github.com/MiSTer-devel/Downloader_MiSTer) tool can be configured for downloading all these files.
-For adding manually this database in `/media/fat/downloader.ini`, add the following section:
+The [Downloader](https://github.com/MiSTer-devel/Downloader_MiSTer) tool can be configured for downloading all these files directly from your MiSTer.
+If you are not getting the files automatically, add manually this database to `/media/fat/downloader.ini`.
+Add these lines to the end of the file:

 ```ini
 [jtcores]